 Mergers and Acquisitions

-Early in 2014 the company agreed to acquire Stream Global Services for about $820 million.
-Upon completion of the deal, Convergys will nearly double in size and scope, making it the second-largest customer management services provider.
+In 2014 the company made a significant move when it acquired Stream Global Services for about $820 million.
+As a result of the deal, Convergys nearly doubled in size and scope, making it the second-largest customer management services provider.

 In 2013 Convergys agreed to acquire New Zealand-based Datacom's contact center operations in Kuala Lumpur, Malaysia, and Manila, Philippines.
 Datacom will add 15 Asian languages to Convergys' language capabilities and approximately 1,000 employees, working in three Southeast Asia contact centers, to Convergys's global operations.
 The integration of the two organizations is expected to take between six and nine months.

 The addition of Datacom's contact center operations is in line with Convergys' acquisition strategy, allowing it to expand its language capabilities and global footprint.